mariannefeng/copi/readme.md

+- Copy on load doesn't work on mobile (display message if fail to copy on load?)
+- Moile formatting

+### Done

 - Make mobile work? (debatable if important)

-### Done

 - Get custom domain
 - Deploy to vercel
 - 'Copied!' text replaces the image when IP address is successfully copied